Application for Extension Guidelines

 - the subject is taught intensively and the assessment is tightly integrated into teaching

-Students requiring extensions longer than 10 working days (14 calendary days) must apply for Special Consideration through the Student Information System https://sis.unimelb.edu.au/.
+Students requiring extensions longer than 10 working days (14 calendar days) must apply for Special Consideration due to unexpected circumstances.
+Click here for information on how to apply.

 A separate application form is required for each subject which requires an extension.